 The Life Sciences major gives you a strong foundation to become a world-class scientist and technologist.
-Someone who is a specialist in the biological sciences and technologies of the future.
-And, empower you to create leading work in the fields you choose to pursue
+Someone who is a specialist in the biological sciences and technologies of the future, yet has strong interdisciplinary foundations that allows the pursuit of callings and careers outside of the conventional spectrum.

-While pursuing the Life Sciences major, you will learn the fundamentals of modern biological sciences in its full interdisciplinary span.
-And learn fundamentals that are essential for a future graduate.
+While pursuing the Sustainable Life Sciences major, you will learn the fundamentals of modern biological sciences in its full interdisciplinary span.
+You will also acquire a comprehensive humanistic education focusing on a broad range of foundations that are essential for all future graduates.

-As part of the Life Sciences major, you will work on a range of projects.
+As part of the Sustainable Life Sciences major, you will work on a range of projects.